Ilia-Ko/UART-Synthesizer/README.md

 This branch `main-h743` is dedicated to STM32H743VIT6 board.
-Please, find branch 'main-f429' for STM32F429ZI Disco board.
+Please, find branch `main-f429` for STM32F429ZI Disco board.

-# UART-Synthesizer
+# UART-Synthesizer on STM32H743VIT6
 A firmware for STM32H743VIT6 board to be an UART audio synthesizer and UART audio player.

 ## Hardware components